Mushus/embulk-parser-convjson/README.md

-# Singlejson parser plugin for Embulk
+# json parser plugin for Embulk

 This is convinience JSON parser for Embulk.